VisiumCH/dvc-workshop/README.md

 ## 1. Getting started : Environment

-### Set up python environment
+### Install python 3.10 with pyenv

 **Disclaimer** : If you already have Python __3.10__ installed locally you may skip this part.

 This workshop will require you to have a working Python 3.10 installation and is enforced in our environment manager.
 In case you don't have any Python install (highly unlikely...) or other versions installed, we recommend using (drum roll ...) `pyenv`, to create a virtual environment, install and manage different Python versions.
-This is a standard used in Visium
+This is a standard used in Visium.

 In case pyenv installation is too cumbersome, you can always revert the python version of the environment to the one you have locally.